canonical/data-science-stack/docs/how-to/enable-gpu.rst

   done

 .. note::
    It takes some seconds for the DaemonSet to get created.
-The above command will return a message like the following at the beginning:
+The above command returns a message like the following at the beginning of the process:
    ``Error from server (NotFound): daemonsets.apps "nvidia-operator-validator" not found``

-The expected output should be:
+Once completed, you should expect this output:

 .. code-block:: text